Can cloud help businesses go green?

 What does the future hold?

 The cloud can be greener going forward.
 To some extent, this will just happen naturally due to rising energy costs.
 Many providers tag the green badge onto what was is effectively a cost reduction strategy.
-Old data centres using old technology and facilities will be more expensive to run that new purpose-built, efficient ones.
+Old data centres using old technology and facilities will be more expensive to run than new purpose-built, efficient ones.
 Due to the huge costs involved in powering and operating these facilities, it’s fairly obvious to identify a return on renovation or new build.

 Data centre are being moved to colder regions of the planets to reduce the cost of cooling.
 Alternatively, some data centres in sunnier climates now use solar panels to reduce the chargeable power from the grid.